tingstad/notes/signals.md

 If you want to kill your children, you can't be 100% sure that the PID wasn't recycled the moment before `kill` executes.

+A trap is not executed until foreground command has completed (see [spec](https://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_11)).
+This is especially relevant for SIGTSTP.

 ### Footnotes

 ¹ A group always begins having a leader process with PID equal to process group id